 Bailey House Services East Harlem

 Confidential, bilingual drop-in services for people living with HIV/AIDS and other chronic illnesses.

-At our Rand Harlan Center in East Harlem, we offer an array of confidential, bilingual drop-in services to men, women and children living with HIV/AIDS in the critically underserved communities of Harlem, East Harlem, and the Bronx.
+At our Rand Harlan Center in East Harlem, we offer an array of confidential, bilingual drop-in services to men, women and children living with HIV/AIDS and other chronic illnesses in the critically underserved communities of Harlem, East Harlem, and the Bronx.

 Clients at Bailey House’s East Harlem Service Center have access to service and programs including: